Nicaragua vote begins with Ortega seeking 4th term, opposition jailed - Up News Info

 Article content

+In neighboring Costa Rica, where thousands of Nicaraguan exiles have fled in recent years, around 2,000 anti-Ortega protesters marched along a main downtown San Jose thoroughfare, snaking down eight blocks.

+Chants of “long live a free Nicaragua” rang out as festive marimba music blared from speakers.

-President in the 1980s before losing in a 1990 upset, Ortega returned to the top job again in 2007.
+Ortega first became president in the 1980s before losing in a 1990 upset, and he returned to the top job again in 2007.

 Since May, Ortega’s police have imprisoned nearly 40 leading opposition figures, including seven presidential candidates, as well as prominent business leaders, journalists and even some of his former rebel allies.